tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   Values 0x01FC through 0x01FF are reserved for Private Use.
 {:br }

-Items in named_group_list are ordered according to the sender's preferences (most preferred choice first).
+Items in "named_group_list" are ordered according to the sender's preferences (most preferred choice first).

 As of TLS 1.3, servers are permitted to send the "supported_groups"